biohazard999/Xenial.Framework/docs/guide/layout-builders-advanced-syntax.md

 The last section demonstrated that layouts are essentially domain specific language which can, through the power of C#, produce in code, pixel perfect results which are both refactor safe and have a consistent look and feel.

-Whilst the basic layout building blocks can be verbose `Xenial.Framework` does provide a more robust and IntelliSence driven way to craft layouts in code.
+Whilst the basic layout building blocks can be verbose `Xenial.Framework` does provide a more robust and IntelliSense driven way to craft layouts in code.

 By way of a quick reminder the illustration below shows what the final layout should look like;